 Definition of Webhooks

-Webhooks are means of communicating automated messages between different applications.
+Webhooks deliver messages to webhook endpoints on different applications.
 Messages are sent using HTTP protocol, and the communication is only in one direction.
 When two different applications have to work together, one of them will have to perform an action based on an event happening in the other application.

 In the scenario given above, hitting a home run is the event.
 The change in the number of home runs in the database triggers an HTTP request to the mail server, which in turn sends an email.
 Multiple applications were able to relay information based on an event.
 The applications did not have to monitor constantly to check whether the event occurred.